Mental Health Awareness Month

 NAMI-NYC

 Mental illness affects us all.
-One in five New Yorkers struggle with mental illness and The Other 4™ are family, friends, colleagues, and neighbors.
-For over 40 years, the National Alliance on Mental Illness of New York City (NAMI-NYC) has offered life-changing support, education, and advocacy to families and individuals affected by mental illness.
-NAMI-NYC offers mental health classes, 40 support and social groups, family mentoring, a Helpline in 180+ languages, and much more.
+Guided by lived experience and evidence-based practices, the National Alliance on MentalIllness of New York City (NAMI-NYC) helps families and individuals affected by mental illness build better lives through education, support, and advocacy.
+NAMI-NYC offers free mental health classes, support groups, family mentoring, a Helpline in 180+ languages, and much more.
+Find support for youor a loved one.

 All programs and services are completely free and available regardless of income, insurance, or immigration status.
 NAMI-NYC is the only nonprofit providing direct support to family members who have a loved one with mental illness.
-If you or someone you know is struggling, call the Helpline at 212-684-3264 or visit https://naminycmetro.org/helpline/.
+If you or someone you know is struggling, call the Helpline at 212-684-3264 or visit naminyc.org/helpline/.

 Programs For: